 Underneath, you can also include the KPIs you will set yourself to guide you in achieving these numbers.
 For example, you can set yourself a guideline for how many CVs you need to send, how many candidate meetings you need to arrange, how many client meetings you need to arrange and so on.

-To help recruiters through these challenging times, we’ve constructed a free template built around the components mentioned above, so you can create your own for when you reach out to hiring managers.
+We’ve constructed a free template built around the components mentioned above, so you can create your own for when you reach out to hiring managers.

 This step-by-step guide should give your hiring manager a clear idea of your plan.
 If executed successfully, you’ve already demonstrated your commitment, knowledge and commercial acumen before even attending an interview.